halfdecadehangover/halfdecadehangover/README.md

 Last updated: February 24, 2026.

+i mostly use github for nerdy stuff not ponytown but whatever.

 This is intended for PonyTown players.
 If you do not play PonyTown, you may disregard this message.

 🟢 = Likely online || 🌙 = Offtab or Semi-afk, whispering is recommended.. or I'm just tired || ⛔️ = AFK, please W2I